KazaiMazai/SwiftletModel/README.md

 ## Indexing
-SwiftletModel provides three types of indexes to optimize data access and enforce uniqueness constraints: `Index`, `Unique`, and `FullTextIndex`.
+SwiftletModel provides four types of indexes to optimize data access and enforce uniqueness constraints: `Index`, `HashIndex`, `Unique`, and `FullTextIndex`.
 Each serves a different purpose and offers specific functionality.

 ### Index
-The Index property wrapper enables efficient querying and sorting of entity properties.
+The Index property wrapper enables efficient range querying and sorting of entity properties using a B-tree data structure.

 ```swift
 @Index<Entity>(\.propertyName)